“Smells I like:

 And a new car inside.”
 (Yehuda Atlas)

-Most of us derive pleasure from tearing a rustling wrapper of a new product and knowing that we are the first to touch the item, but, with a little rummaging and classrooms (stores and legs respectively) you can find what you need at a considerable discount and get back in control of spending.
+Most of us derive pleasure from tearing the rustling wrapper of a new product and knowing that we are the first to touch the item, but, with a little rummaging and legwork (in stores and on foot) you can find what you need at a considerable discount and get back in control of your spending.

-The dictionary definition of second-hand goods is: “A commodity belonging to a person or entity that is not engaged in commerce, and is offered for sale by him after he has bought it with the aim of using it himself and usually also used it in practice.”
+The dictionary definition of second-hand goods is: “A commodity belonging to a person or entity that is not engaged in commerce, and is offered for sale by him after he has bought it with the aim of using it himself and usually also used it.”

 Used goods are significantly cheaper than new goods.
-The seller’s double profit can get back some of the money they invested in buying the product, and the buyer earns a good quality product at a much cheaper price, moreover, sales of used goods help protect the environment and reduce the ecological footprint.
+The profit is double – the seller can get back some of the money they invested in buying the product, and the buyer earns a good quality product at a much cheaper price.
+Moreover, sales of used goods help protect the environment and reduce our ecological footprint.

 Why not pay less and get more?